 This is what 24 hours of our lives in Gaza look like | Close Up

+We asked 10 people in Gaza to record moments of their day.
+The result is inspiring and heartbreaking.

-There have been 70 days since the Israeli military launched an all-out assault on Gaza, following an attack on Israel by Hamas on October 7.
+Seventy days have passed since the Israeli military launched an all-out assault on Gaza following an attack on Israel by Hamas on October 7.
 In those 70 days, more than 18,800 Palestinians have been killed, most of them children and women.

-Al Jazeera’s digital documentary series, Close Up, reached out to Palestinians in Gaza in November and asked them to record whatever they could over the course of a day, on any devices that still worked.
-Because who better to tell the stories of life in Gaza than the people themselves who are living there through the horror of siege and war?
+Al Jazeera’s digital documentary series, Close Up, reached out to Palestinians in Gaza in November and asked them to record whatever they could over the course of a day on any devices that still worked – because who better to tell the stories of life in Gaza than the people themselves who are living there through the horror of siege and war?

 Keep readinglist of 3 items